Can you sign a quantum state?: Quantum Signcryption: Basic Ideas

 \subsection{One-Time Signcryption Security}

-We now consider the simplest nontrivial setting of quantum signcryption: a single sender $S$ needs to send a single signcrypted state to a single receiver $R$.
+We now consider the simplest nontrivial setting of quantum signcryption: a single sender $S$ sends a single signcrypted state to a single receiver $R$.
 Our goal here is to describe the most basic setting of interest, with definitions and security notions that require only minimal familiarity with previous work on quantum encryption and authentication.
 We will build up to the full setting in \expref{Section}{sec:full}.